Distance not a factor for Oke Woodsmith

 Having Randy in charge on location proved to be a smart move for this satellite couple.
 Randy’s “big-picture” attitude and relationship with the subcontractors to do things right gave Terry and Elsa “peace of mind” for the final finished product.

 The carpentry, led by Randy’s brother Kevin, provided the fundamental structural needs with fine attention to the modern features seen throughout the cottage and had “guys in the trenches doing work,” according to Terry.
 “They have an ability to see and execute details.”

 Steve was able to “roll with the punches” and catered the designs to any changes or issues that arose.
 His communication with the couple over Skype and keenness to flip PDF design ideas back and forth continued the rapidly building trust between Terry, Elsa, and the whole Oke Woodsmith team.
 The entire production, Terry said, was quality work and it shows.

 The renovation brought along a desire for an open-concept layout and as much natural light as a home could provide.
 The one-of-a-kind sculptures, cabinets, and otherworldly décor from far-off lands blending with the bright, beautiful maple flooring make this custom cottage particularly unique.

 The woodsy, stone fireplace brings history to the place with an old, repurposed beam from a barn built back in 1890, mixed in with a nautical, antique sailboat steering wheel.

-The nearby beach is accessible simply by a three-minute walk, making this cottage the perfect getaway for those long, warm summer days and evenings bringing in a cool breeze from Lake Huron.
+The nearby beach is a three-minute walk, making this cottage the perfect getaway for those long, warm summer days and evenings bringing in a cool breeze from Lake Huron.